mLabSADev/mlab_website/src/markdown/news/opportunity-for-limpopo-based-tech-startups.md

 * Access to Co-Working Spaces
 * Access to Mentors

-**4 Star-Ups will be selected for the final round to receive support which includes:**
+**4 Start-Ups will be selected for the final round to receive support which includes:**

 * Mentorship and Validation
 * Digital MVP development